iTunes is an application that allows users to purchase, download and listen to music and video via computers or other iTunes compatible devices.

 EXCEPTIONS: iTunes (and all other digital retailers) reserves the right to sell music and/or music videos any way it wants and at any price it wants.
 When your songs, albums or music videos sell, you will always receive the wholesale price (the money you receive from a sale; please refer to the payout rate chart provided below), but iTunes can sell your music or video for a penny, a million dollars, or anything in between, which is the retail price.

 For music, iTunes reserves the right to make a song “album only,” meaning an iTunes customer is unable to download and purchase the song individually without buying the entire album. iTunes does this solely at its own discretion—iTunes decides and TuneCore (and our customers) have no say in the matter.

-Important : iTunes does not accept soundalike cover songs (more and more stores are starting to take this stance as well).
-A soundalike cover is a song that sounds very similar to the original.
-Stores consider this content deceptive and misleading and do not want their customers to purchase this material by mistake.
-If you distribute soundalike covers to this store the content will get hidden and we will not be able to reverse this or issue any refunds.
+- Important: iTunes does not accept soundalike cover songs.
+A Soundalike cover is a song that sounds very similar to the original.
+Many stores consider this kind of content to be deceptive and misleading, and do not want their customers to purchase this material by mistake.
+If you distribute soundalike covers to iTunes, the content will be irreversibly hidden and TuneCore will not be able to issue a refund.

 Pay Rate (How Much iTunes Pays You)

 Generally, for songs sold individually off of an album or single in iTunes, your wholesale payout rate is as follows: